Over The Edge

 -The Zombies, She's Not There, 1964

-The woman with the oversized sunglasses obscuring her face drove along Mulholland Highway after spending her afternoon visiting in Cornell.
-Her children would be spending the weekend with her mother who lived near one of the wineries there.
-She was in rush to get back home, she would have the entire evening all to herself until her husband returned tomorrow morning.
+The woman with the oversized sunglasses obscuring her face drove along Mulholland Highway after spending her afternoon visitingher mother in Cornell.
+Her children would be spending the weekend with their grandmother who lived near one of the wineries in the area.
+She was in rush to get back home in anticipation of having the entire evening all to herself until her husband returned tomorrow morning.
 She decided to take the less congested path home.
 She continued down the highway until she came up to the sharp turn off onto Stunt Road and proceeded to follow its serpentine path until it met up with Saddle Peak Road.
-She drunk in the scenery and let the Santa Monica mountain breeze ruffle a few of her long chestnut locks that hung out the back of the lavender scarf she wore to keep her long hair from blowing in her face as she drove.
+She deeply drank in the scenery and let the Santa Monica mountain breeze ruffle a few of her long chestnut locks that hung out the back of the lavender scarf she wore to keep her long hair from blowing in her face as she drove.

 She enjoyed the solitude as she drove along the deserted stretch of highway.
 She twisted the knob on the car radio to turn up the volume. strong contralto voice of Grace Slick filled the air.
 A smile formed on her face as she remembered the last song she sung was a children's one.
 She was flooded with memories of Woodstock where she had first heard this tune.
 Jefferson Airplane was onstage and white, sleeveless, jumpsuit-clad Grace wasn't kidding about the 'morning maniac music' as she began pumping up the excited crowd that morning into more of a frenzy at the beginning of their second song.
 She sang along with the radio drumming her fingers on the steering wheel, relieving that moment in her past.